 The service expanded and GPs now have access to Advice & Guidance from national consultants in 15 specialties.
 Specialties such as Teledermatology (via the Consultant Connect App), Rheumatology, Respiratory Medicine and Mental Health Medication Advice (for children, working age adults and older adults) were added in October 2019.

 In January 2020, the operating hours for the NCN were extended, meaning that GPs are able to contact Elective Care specialties Monday to Friday between 9am-8pm.

 Since January 2020, GPs in the area have also been able to use the Consultant Connect App to take IG secure and GDPR compliant photos of ECG and Echo Reports and share these with NHS out-of-area Cardiologists for Advice & Guidance.
 We’ve already had feedback from a GP user.
 GP Dr Samaei says:

-“I used [the] Consultant Connect [App] for the 24hour ECG sharing of pictures.
-I got an answer within few minutes, very convenient and prevented an unnecessary referral to secondary care.
-I would recommend using it as it makes job and life easier for all parties.”
+“I used the 24hour ECG image sharing service.
+I got an answer within a few minutes.
+It was very convenient and prevented an unnecessary referral to secondary care.
+I would recommend using it as it makes both job and life easier for all parties.”

 The following data is correct as of February 2020*:

 (*please note the following data is based on A&G requests where outcomes were reported)

 Telephone Advice & Guidance:

 - 58% of the calls resulted in admissions and referrals being avoided

 - First time connection rate: 84%